-- The member of staff to whom it was reported or who first discovers the situation, will control the situation, reassure and support the pupils involved. - He/she will inform the Head teacher using the School's incident form, as soon as possible in order to enable patterns to be identified. - The member of staff will calmly explain the range of disciplinary measures that are potentially involved. - The victim will be interviewed on his/her own and asked to write an account of events. - The bully, together with all others who were involved, will be interviewed individually and asked to write an immediate account of events. - The incident should be recorded on a school incident form and signed and dated before it is given to the Head who is responsible for keeping all records of bullying and other serious disciplinary offences securely in a locked cabinet in his/her office. - The alleged bully will be interviewed at a later stage by a member of staff separately from the victim, and it will be made clear why his/her behaviour was inappropriate and caused distress.
-He/she will be offered guidance on modifying his or her behaviour, together with any appropriate disciplinary sanctions as set out in the school's Behaviour Policy; for example, detention,withdrawal of privileges or suspension.
-In particularly serious and/or persistent cases, the bully should expect permanent exclusion as set out in our Exclusions Policy. - The parents/guardians of all parties should be informed and invited into school to discuss the matter.
-Their support should be sought. - A way forward, including disciplinary sanctions and counselling, should be agreed.
-This should recognise that suitable support is needed both for children who are being bullied and for pupils who bully others, as well as dealing with appropriate disciplinary measures in accordance with the school's Behaviour Policy. - A meeting involving all the parties, with close staff supervision, could be helpful in developing a strategy for all concerned to close the episode. - A monitoring and review strategy will be put in place. - In very serious cases, and only after the Headteacher has been involved, it may be necessary to make a report to the Police or to the Social Services.
+- The member of staff to whom it was reported or who first discovers the situation, will control the situation, reassure and support the pupils involved. - He/she will inform the Headteacher using the School's incident form, as soon as possible in order to enable patterns to be identified. - The member of staff will calmly explain the range of disciplinary measures that are potentially involved. - The victim will be interviewed on his/her own and asked to write an account of events. - The bully, together with all others who were involved, will be interviewed individually and asked to write an immediate account of events. - The incident should be recorded on a school incident form and signed and dated before it is given to the Head who is responsible for keeping all records of bullying and other serious disciplinary offences securely in a locked cabinet in his/her office. - The alleged bully will be interviewed at a later stage by a member of staff separately from the victim, and it will be made clear why his/her behaviour was inappropriate and caused distress.
+He/she will be offered guidance on modifying his or her behaviour, together with any appropriate disciplinary sanctions as set out in the school's Behaviour Policy; for example, time out, withdrawal of privileges or suspension.
+In particularly serious and/or persistent cases, the bully should expect permanent exclusion as set out in our Exclusions Policy.

+- The Parents/guardians of all parties should be informed and invited into school to discuss the matter.
+Their support should be sought. - Once the initial investigation is finalised and a judgement has been made as to whether the behaviour/incident is bullying, a way forward, including disciplinary sanctions and counselling, should be agreed.
+Laleham Lea recognises that most children involved in bullying do not intend to inflict significant harm and as such, the response and plan should recognise that suitable support is needed both for children who are being bullied and for pupils who bully others, as well as dealing with appropriate disciplinary measures in accordance with the school's Behaviour Policy.
+The Class Teacher, Deputy Head teacher and Head teacher will support all involved. - A meeting involving all the parties, with close staff supervision, could be helpful in developing a strategy for all concerned to close the episode. - A monitoring and review strategy will be put in place which will include the DSL. - In very serious cases, and only after the Headteacher has been involved, it may be necessary to make a report to the Police or to the Social Services.
 However, it is the policy of Laleham Lea School to attempt to resolve such issues internally under the school's own disciplinary procedures, unless the matter is of such gravity that a criminal prosecution is likely.
 The school may exclude a pupil, either temporarily or permanently, in cases of severe and persistent bullying and in the event that the support put in place for the bully does not result in the modification of behaviour to an acceptable level.
+At all times the Safeguarding of our whole community is paramount. - Going forward, both the bully and victim/s will continue to be supported by the Class Teacher, Deputy Head teacher and Head teacher as all involved are classed as 'at risk'.